PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Caching.Distributed.md

 services.AddResilientDistributedCache(
     (options) =>
     {
-        // Replace only the error detection strategy predicate, keeping the default retry strategy
+        // Keep the default retry policy and replace the error detection strategy predicate

         options.ErrorDetectionPredicate = (...);
+    });

+services.AddResilientDistributedCache(
+    (options) =>
+    {
+        // Keep the default retry policy and configure the maximum number of retries and the minimum back-off time

+        options.MaxRetries = 1;
+        options.MinRetryBackoff = TimeSpan.FromSeconds(1);
+    });

+services.AddResilientDistributedCache(
+    (options) =>
+    {
+        // Keep the default retry policy, replace the error detection strategy predicate, and configure the maximum number of retries and the minimum back-off time

+        options.ErrorDetectionPredicate = (...);
+        options.MaxRetries = 1;
+        options.MinRetryBackoff = TimeSpan.FromSeconds(1);
     });
 ```